pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I've not been feeling well.
 * I wasn't able to do anything!

----

-Ana: What seems to be the problem?

-Bob: My daughter is not feeling well.
-She has a temperature.

-Ana: Has she been eating?

-Bob: She's been less than usual.

-Ana: Have you given her anything to feel better?
-Any medicines?

-Bob: We gave her ibuprofen.

-Ana: Anything else?

-Bob: We gave her Paracetamol to treat her fever.

-Ana: How long has she been feeling unwell?

-Bob: For about two days... we came to you because she has a cough.
-I would like you to listen to her lungs.

-Ana: What is your daughter's name?

-Bob: Her name is Polina.

-Ana: OK...
-Polina, let's listen to you!

----

 ## topic: sick verbs
 * to be sick